CS Education for the Socially-Just Worlds We Need: The Case for Justice-Centered Approaches to CS in Higher Education: Justice-Centered CS Education

 \subsection{Ethics in the computing curriculum}

-\citeauthor{Fiesler2020WhatEthics} analyzed 115 syllabi from university tech ethics courses and found ``that many topics within tech ethics are high level and conceptual when it comes to the impact of technology on society---e.g., how human decisions are built into code, how technology can reproduce and augment existing social inequalities, how data is created by and directly impacts people, and how choices made at both the level of companies and in small bits of code combine to create large-scale social consequences'' \cite{Fiesler2020WhatEthics}.
-Consequently, they argue that tech ethics ``could be part of every computing course'' \cite{Fiesler2020WhatEthics}.
-Recent work in undergraduate computing ethics include designs for standalone ethics courses \cite{Reich2020TeachingEthics, Ferreira2021DeepScience}; integrated ethics across the curriculum \cite{Grosz2019EmbeddedEthiCS, Cohen2021ACurriculum}; and integrated ethics modules or lessons in courses such as machine learning \cite{Saltz2019IntegratingCourses}, human-centered computing \cite{Skirpan2018EthicsContext}, and introductory CS \cite{Fiesler2021IntegratingClasses, Doore2020AssignmentsTechnology}.
-Critical approaches to computing ethics challenge dominant narratives by centering computing's moral, ethical, and social values as well as its political power to reshape social structures and hierarchies \cite{Ko2020ItEducation, Vakil2018EthicsEducation, Vakil2020IveEducation, Ferreira2021DeepScience, Raji2021YouUs, Moore2020TowardsScience, Ryoo2020TakeSchools, Vakil2019ItsPower}.
-Computing does not exist separate from the world; computation is designed by people to realize their political visions about how the world ought to work \cite{Ko2020ItEducation, Vakil2019ItsPower}.
+Recent work in undergraduate computing ethics include standalone ethics courses \cite{Reich2020TeachingEthics, Ferreira2021DeepScience}; integrated ethics across the curriculum \cite{Grosz2019EmbeddedEthiCS, Cohen2021ACurriculum}; and integrated ethics modules or lessons in courses such as machine learning \cite{Saltz2019IntegratingCourses}, human-centered computing \cite{Skirpan2018EthicsContext}, and introductory CS \cite{Fiesler2021IntegratingClasses, Doore2020AssignmentsTechnology}. \citeauthor{Fiesler2020WhatEthics} analyzed 115 syllabi from tech ethics courses and found that ``many topics within tech ethics are high level and conceptual when it comes to the impact of technology on society---e.g., how human decisions are built into code, how technology can reproduce and augment existing social inequalities, how data is created by and directly impacts people, and how choices made at both the level of companies and in small bits of code combine to create large-scale social consequences'' \cite{Fiesler2020WhatEthics}.